gjbex/training-material/CPlusPlus/Algorithms/README.md

     using `std::for_each` and a lambda function.
 1. `generate.cpp`: illustration of generating the elements of a vector using `std::generate` and a lambda function.
+1. `permutations.cpp`: illustration of generating the permutations of a vector using `std::next_permutation`.
 1. `Makefile`: make file to build the code.